Event 7: Translating South Asian Literature – A Feminist Approach

 Date and venue: Saturday 11 October 2025 @ The Exchange, 3 Centenary Square, Birmingham, B1 2DR

-With a focus on contemporary South Asian literature, this workshop will explore intersectional feminist translation practices.
-Led by Kavita Bhanot, through creative exercises, participants will consider questions such as: Is feminist translation a matter of identity or a matter of practice?
+With a focus on contemporary South Asian literature, this workshop explored intersectional feminist translation practices.
+Led by Kavita Bhanot, through creative exercises, participants considered questions such as: Is feminist translation a matter of identity or a matter of practice?
 How does the lived experience we bring to a text influence our understanding of feminist translation?

 Kavita Bhanot is a writer, translator, editor, researcher and organiser.
 She wrote the landmark essay ‘Decolonise not Diversify’ in 2015.
 She is the editor of three short-story collections, including Too Asian, not Asian Enough (Tindal Street, 2011) and The Book of Birmingham (Comma, 2018), and co-editor of Violent Phenomena: 21 Essays on Translation (Tilted Axis, 2022) with translator Jeremy Tiang.
 Her translation of Anjali Kajal’s Hindi stories Ma is Scared and Other Stories, winner of a PEN Translates Award in 2021, was published with Comma Press in 2023.
 Kavita founded Literature Must Fall and Jaag: Panjabi and Pahari-Pothwari Language and Literature Festival in Birmingham.
 She is currently writing a book Literature Must Fall: Resisting Literary Supremacy (Pluto Press), most recently taught Creative Writing at Birmingham University and was Leverhulme ECR Fellow at Leicester University.

-This event is presented in partnership with English PEN and is being subsidised as part of English PEN’s programme for International Translation Day 2025.
+This event was presented in partnership with English PEN and was subsidised as part of English PEN’s programme for International Translation Day 2025.